dfblue/dfblue.github.io/_posts/2019-07-27-deepfacelab-tutorial.md

   </tr>
 </table>

 * While conversion is running, you can preview the final images `data_dst\merged` folder to make sure it’s correct.
-If it’s not just close the convert window, delete `/merged` and start conversion again.
+If it’s not, just close the convert window, delete `/merged` and start conversion again.
 * Run `8) converted to mp4`
-    * Bitrate of 3-8 is sufficient
+    * Bitrate of 3-8 is sufficient for most

 ## Done 🤡